ItalyPaleAle/WithBlueInk/content/posts/2019-04-12-i-loved-jquery-and-still-do/index.md

 "2008-me" is guilty of that as well, and there's still a video on the Internet of what I built back then:

 {{< youtube ps5ohEhO3S4 >}}
-<small>*Here's a jQuery-powered "SPA" in front of a PHP 5 backend.
-I found again the source code, and yes it is an intricated mess of spaghetti code.*</small>
+<figcaption>Here's a jQuery-powered "SPA" in front of a PHP 5 backend.
+I found again the source code, and yes it is an intricated mess of spaghetti code.</figcaption>

 John Resig [built jQuery](https://www.khanacademy.org/computing/computer-programming/html-js-jquery/jquery-dom-access/a/history-of-jquery) to make it easy and fun to write JavaScript code that worked across browsers and invoked AJAX requests.
 Building "SPAs" was not his goal, and developers using jQuery for that were just abusing it. **So, if developers ended up writing very messy code while trying to build a SPA with jQuery, they have only themselves to blame, not the library.**